michnotmeesh/michnotmeesh.github.io/essays/validate-code.md

 3. To turn in the assignment, students push their repository onto another repository specifically for turning in assignments
 4. When it is past the due date, the instructor makes the repository private and submissions are no longer accepted

 This is not a complete idea, but I strongly believe that something like GitHub can be modified to support distributing and collecting assignments in a secure and easy way.
-I even think receiving feedback, which would also benefit the TA, is better done through GitHub rather than one comment section in Laulima.
 Laulima is not the best fit for ICS assignments.
+I even think grading is better done through GitHub because the TA would see **exactly** what the student sees.
+If configured to do so, GitHub could possibly handle line-by-line feedback and it would be a better UI for students to see the specific lines where mistakes were made (rather than a single feedback box on Laulima).
 If there is a way to make the need for Laulima obsolete, I'm all for it.

 ## Looking Forward
 Growth is realizing that your code is no longer just for your own reference.
 Utilizing coding standards introduced a crucial part of software engineering: teamwork.
 Although we have not started any group work, this week provided resources and solid expectations for how group work can be done effectively.